avinash201199/Paid-Internship-List/Internship Websites/README.md

 <summary>LinkedIn</summary>
 <br>
 About <br>
-LinkedIn is a very potent tool for students and recent graduates to search for job and internship opportunities.
+LinkedIn is a very potent tool for students and recent graduates to search for job and internship opportunities.You can also get internship opportunities for LinkedIn through LinkedIn
 <br>
 <br>